 The Rolling Policy in combination with the checkpointing interval (pending files become finished on the next checkpoint) control how quickly

 part files become available for downstream readers and also the size and number of these parts.

 In order to use the output of the StreamingFileSink in downstream systems, we need to understand the naming and lifecycle of the output files produced.

 Part files can be in one of three states:

 Only finished files are safe to read by downstream systems as those are guaranteed to not be modified later.
-Finished files can be distinguished by their naming scheme only.

 Each writer subtask will have a single in-progress part file at any given time for every active bucket, but there can be several pending and finished files.

 To better understand the lifecycle of these files let’s look at a simple example with 2 sink subtasks:

 Flink allows the user to specify a prefix and/or a suffix for his/her part files.

 For example for a prefix “prefix” and a suffix “.ext” the sink will create the following files: